 Boat Mold Lift

 Custom PFlow lift helps Sea Ray Boats create 9,600 SF of Storage

-A custom PFlow Industries Series F material lift, known in the industry as a vertical reciprocating conveyor (VRC), is an important component of the retrofit design that doubled the storage space and greatly improved the material handling system within an existing Sea Ray building.
+A custom PFlow Series F Lift, is an important component of the retrofit design that doubled the storage space and greatly improved the material handling system within an existing Sea Ray building.